 Still from the reported scatter plots, there is no particular dependency of the code level distribution with respect to any signal feature.
 In fact, even the offsets observed for the chroma components are static and not depending on the luminance value in the BT.2100 HLG container.

 The third item of the list in Section 3 will be addressed in the next subsection where results for coding experiments are presented and discussed.
-Here, it is important to remark that the results discussed in this section were only conducted to address one of the mandates of AHG7, i.e. whether BT.2100 HLG content requires a luma delta QP tool to compensate any intrinsic code level redistribution associated with this transfer characteristics.
+Here, it is important to remark that the experiments discussed in this section were only conducted to address one of the mandates of AHG7, i.e. whether BT.2100 HLG content requires a luma delta QP tool to compensate any intrinsic code level redistribution associated with this transfer characteristics.
 The obtained results reveal that, particularly for the luminance component, there is no need of such tool.
 The caveat here is that this result should not prevent any encoder designer to take advantage by luminance based adaptive quantisation.
 As in the SDR case, this type of quantisation can improve the perceived quality of HDR content.